prodasl/zkSNARK-playground/examples/multiplier2/README.md

 snarkjs zkey export verificationkey multiplier2_0001.zkey verification_key.json # export your key to a json file for later
 ```

-In practice, if your application is using proving the same kind of statement over and over again with different private inputs (this will most likely be the case), then both phase I and II need only be done a single time before you officially launch your application into production.
+In practice, if your application is proving the same kind of statement over and over again with different private inputs (this will most likely be the case), then both phase I and II need only be done a single time before you officially launch your application into production.
 If you have a situation
-where you don't know the circuits ahead of time, you'll need to run phase II once for each new circuit introduced.
+where you don't know the circuits ahead of time, you'll need to run phase II once for each new circuit introduced (because we are using Groth16).

 ## Part 4: Generate a Proof